spectrum-health-systems/myavatool-web-service/doc/man/manual-hosting-maws.md

 Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them, and MAWS is no exception.
 There are two options for hosting MAWS:

 1. **Have Netsmart host MAWS**<br>
 If your myAvatar™ environments are hosted by Netsmart, you can have Netsmart - for an additional cost - host MAWS (and other custom web services) as well.
-If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s).<br>
+If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s).
 <br>
 *Please note: MAWS has not been tested in a hosted environment, just self-hosted!*
 <br>

 2. **Self-host MAWS**<br>
 If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
 This section will offer some guidance, if that's they way you want to do it.